 Some older children or adults may also be able to have rotationplasty.
-This procedure may be used for those who would need an above the knee amputation due to the size of the tumor.
-One important factor is that the nerves can be saved, as they are needed for ankle/foot function.
+It may be used for those who would need an above the knee amputation due to the size of the tumor.
+One benefit of rotationplasty is that often the nerves can be saved, as they are needed for ankle/foot function.

 How is it done?

-During a rotationplasty, the part of the leg and thigh bones containing tumor are removed, along with some healthy bone to have “clean margins.”
+During a rotationplasty, the part of the leg and thigh bones that have the tumor is removed, along with some healthy bone to have “clean margins.”
 Clean margins means that the edges of the tissue removed are free of cancer cells when looked at under a microscope.
-This often includes some of the lower part of the femur bone (thigh), the knee joint and some of the top of the lower leg (tibia).
-The lower part of the leg, including the foot and ankle are then rotated 180 degrees to face backwards, creating a new “knee joint” and attached to the thigh (femur).
+This often includes some of the lower part of the femur bone (thigh), the knee joint, and some of the top of the lower leg (tibia).
+The lower part of the leg, including the foot and ankle, are then rotated 180 degrees to face backward, creating a new “knee joint.”
+This is then attached to the thigh bone (femur).

-The attached ankle joint will act as a new knee, and the backwards facing foot will fit into a custom-fit artificial lower limb.
+The attached ankle joint will act as a new knee.
+The backward-facing foot will fit into a custom-fit artificial lower limb.

 What are the benefits of rotationplasty?

-Alternatives to rotationplasty include a prosthetic knee and amputation.
-This limits the patient’s activity and the sports and strenuous activities the person can do.
-When a child has a prosthetic knee used, multiple surgeries are often needed over their growing years.
+Options other than rotationplasty are an amputation and prosthetic knee.
+This limits the patient’s activity and the sports the person can do.
+When a child needs a prosthetic knee, many surgeries are often needed over their growing years.

-Many children who have rotationplasty continue to be active, participating in physical activities such as soccer, basketball, running, skiing, bicycling, and more.
+Many children who have rotationplasty continue to be active, taking part in physical activities like soccer, basketball, running, skiing, bicycling, and more.

 What are the risks of having rotationplasty?

-Risks and side effects associated with a rotationplasty can depend on the procedure, as some patients may need more extensive reconstruction of blood vessels.
-General risks may include:
+Risks and side effects of having a rotationplasty depend on the procedure, as some patients may need more reconstruction of blood vessels.
+General risks may be: